 Southern Ontario has warm, humid summers and cold winters.
 Northern Ontario has shorter warm summers and severely cold winters.
 Central and Eastern Ontario have hot, humid summers and long, harsh winters.

 Penny for Your Thoughts

 As of 2013, the Canadian government has removed pennies from Canadian currency.
-While folks using debit or credit cards will pay the exact amount owed, retailers will have to round up or round down to the nearest nickel for consumers using cash.
+While folks using debit or credit cards will pay the exact amount owed, retailers round up or round down to the nearest nickel for consumers using cash.

 With 5 of the world’s major automakers and the only nano-technology facility working with quantum computing, Ontario's industry is on the cutting edge.
 Leading companies in software, fibre optics, advanced technology and a stable infrastructure help the province attract new and foreign business.
 In fact, foreign countries invested nearly $550 billion in 2009.